FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <br><br>

 <h3><a name="p_config_file_list">Configure File list columns</a></h3><br>
-This is a totallly new form and replaces the old 'Edit' button form.<br><br>
+This is a totally new form and replaces the old 'Edit' button form.<br><br>
 The form shown in previous versions:<br>
 <br>
 <img src="ExifToolGUI_V6_files/newdesignconfigfilelistold.jpg"><br><br>